PdxCodeGuild/Full-Stack-Day-Class/notes/js-dom-manipulation.md

 Read through [the API docs](http://api.jquery.com) to become familiar with what kind of things you can do.
 I'll go over the basics, though.

-All of these functions use **mutative method chaining** style.
+All of these functions use **method chaining** style.
-That means that they modify their input in-place _and_ return the input.
+Setter functions modify their input in-place _and_ return the input.
+Getter functions return their found value.
 Strange, I know.

+A general pattern is the default function signature is the _getter_ and the "one longer argument" version is the _setter_.

 E.g. select all paragraphs, add a CSS class, and insert a new child span within each one.